4n6nk8s/quals-2023-write-ups/CouchPotato/README.md

 On other hand, the user is suspecting that the IPTV subscription was the thing behind the interruption of his channel.
 This means that the IPTV subscription was a service provided by the device itself or maybe a third party service.
 This also means that the STB we're dealing with is a hybrid device, meaning that it can receive satellite signals and also IPTV, making it a 2nd generation STB and there are plenty in the market today, for third world countries.

 However, the user could be mistaken as the channels that you can shortlist in the favorites are more likely to be satellite channels, hence the IPTV subscription is not the reason behind the interruption of his favorite channel rather than the satellite signal itself or the cardsharing service he is using.

-Note for the readers: I can switch the last part of the flag to cardsharing expiration date instead of IPTV subscription expiration date.

 With all that in mind, we can start our information gathering phase.